AnimeshSinha1309/aicrowd-racing/readme.md

 # How to write your own agent?

 We recommend that you place the code for all your agents in the `agents` directory (though it is not mandatory).
-Any agent you write should implement the `compute_action` and `pre_evaluate` methods as follows.
+You should implement the `select_action` method, along with other methods as specified in the [`BaseAgent`](agents/base.py) class.
+For Stage 2 of the competition, you should also implement the `training` method for interacting with the environment during the one-hour 'practice' period.

 ```python
 from agents.base import BaseAgent